 Then there are the varying impacts of grief throughout: Hamlet ponders self-slaughter, cowardice and truth, Ophelia goes mad, Gertrude, too late, realizes she married a murderer and lies in an “incestuous bed,” Laertes abandons principle in favour of vengeance – and the gravedigger tosses bones and skulls and makes mockery of us all.

 A short postscript.
-For a little light relief, watch Rosencrantz and Guildenstern are Dead, based on Tom Stoppard’s wonderfully witty play.
+I recommend watching Rosencrantz and Guilderstern are Dead, based on Tom Stoppard’s wonderfully witty play – these days, don’t we all need a little light relief?